Skip to main content

 • Lean proteins: These give you energy and help your body think and react quickly.
 Good sources include chicken, meat, fish, eggs, soybeans, nuts and seeds.

-• Fatty acids: Essential for brain and nervous system function, you can find them in fish, meat, eggs, nuts and flaxseeds.
+• Fatty acids: These are essential for brain and nervous system function.
+You can find them in fish, meat, eggs, nuts and flaxseeds.

 Healthy Eating Tips